dennisgsmith/filmfest/README.md

 # filmfest

 This project automates downloading a submissions folder from www.filmfreeway.com for a local film fest using selenium with chromedriver.
-The csv that selenium points to is a custom export config created in the website's settings, named "Basic Summary"
+The csv that selenium points to is a custom export config created in the website's settings, named "Basic Summary".

-## logging in

-Run submissions.py

-If settings.py does not find a local .env folder, it will create one and ask to store your keys (username and password) here.
-If you enter them wrong, delete the local .env folder and try again
+There is also an included script that creates some very basic data visualizations from the data pulled.

 ## submissions.py